adrn/gala/docs/dynamics/nonlinear.rst

-This returns two objects: an `~astropy.units.Quantity` object that contains the maximum Lyapunov exponent estimate for each offset orbit, (we can control the number of offset orbits with the ``noffset_orbits`` argument) and an `~gary.dynamics.CartesianOrbit` object that contains the parent orbit and each offset orbit.
+This returns two objects: an `~astropy.units.Quantity` object that contains the maximum Lyapunov exponent estimate for each offset orbit, (we can control the number of offset orbits with the ``noffset_orbits`` argument) and an `~gala.dynamics.CartesianOrbit` object that contains the parent orbit and each offset orbit.
 Let's plot the parent orbit::

     >>> fig = orbit[:,0].plot(marker=',', alpha=0.1, linestyle='none') # doctest: +SKIP